John Wilkes Booth Facts and Trivia

-John Wilkes Booth was almost 27 years old when he shot President Lincoln on April 14, 1865 — it was two weeks before Wilkes’ May 10th birthday.
+John Wilkes Booth was almost 27 years old when he shot President Lincoln on April 14, 1865 — it was about four weeks before Wilkes’ May 10th birthday.

 John Wilkes Booth was his father’s favorite child (out of 10 children), according to his brother, Edwin.